 Routine prenatal visits

 At each routine visit, you are weighed, receive a blood pressure and urine check, and measured for uterine size (sometimes called fundal height).
-From 10 to 12 weeks of pregnancy, you’re able to listen to baby’s heartbeat at every visit.
+Starting at 10 to 12 weeks of pregnancy, you’re able to listen to baby’s heartbeat at every visit.

 Ultrasounds and screenings

 Your provider offers a number of routine tests to monitor your health and screen for potential complications with your baby's health, including:

 This screens for chromosomal abnormalities including Down syndrome (trisomy 21), trisomy 13 and trisomy 18.
 The results of a blood test are combined with the results of a special ultrasound, called a nuchal translucency (NT) scan, to determine baby's risk for these disorders.
 If tests above return abnormal results, you will be offered a diagnostic test such as chorionic villus sampling (CVS) or amniocentesis to confirm the diagnosis.